MicrosoftDocs/azure-docs-powershell/azps-8.2.0/Az.Resources/Get-AzRoleEligibleChildResource.md

 ## SYNOPSIS
 Get the child resources of a resource on which user has eligible access

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.resources/get-azroleeligiblechildresource) for up-to-date information.

 ## SYNTAX

 ### Get (Default)